Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: Introduction

-In non-relativistic quantum mechanics an often considered type of entanglement is that between the spins of spacelike separated spin-$\frac{1}{2}$ particles \cite{bell,ghz,bennett,wootters,wootters2,popescu,carteret,coffman,luque,wong,ekert,higuchi,tarrach,dur,verstraete2,moor,toni,sud,toumazet}.
-If two spin entangled states can be transformed into each other by physically allowed local unitary transformations they are said to be equivalently entangled with respect to local unitary transformations \cite{ekert,higuchi,tarrach,toni,sud,toumazet}.
-These transformations include the local unitary evolutions generated by Hamiltonians and the local changes of reference frame, such as spatial rotations.
-Equivalence with respect to larger groups of local transformations such as local $\mathrm{SL}(2,\mathbb{C})$, has also been considered \cite{dur,verstraete2,moor,luque,wong}.
+In non-relativistic quantum mechanics an extensively studied type of entanglement is that between the spins of spacelike separated spin-$\frac{1}{2}$ particles \cite{bell,bennett,popescu,carteret,coffman,toni,higuchi, dur,sud,wong,tarrach,verstraete2,luque,moor,toumazet,ghz,ekert,wootters,wootters2}.
+A system of three or more such particles can be spin entangled in qualitatively different ways \cite{toni,higuchi,dur,tarrach,verstraete2,luque}.
+If two spin entangled states can be transformed into each other by physically allowed local unitary transformations they are said to be equivalently entangled with respect to local unitary transformations \cite{toni,higuchi,sud,tarrach,toumazet, ekert}.
+These transformations include the local unitary evolutions generated by the physically allowed Hamiltonian operators and the local changes of reference frame, such as spatial rotations.
+Equivalence with respect to larger groups of local transformations such as local $\mathrm{SL}(2,\mathbb{C})$, has also been considered \cite{dur,wong,verstraete2,luque,moor}.
+The number of parameters needed to describe the set of equivalence classes of this kind increases rapidly with the number of spin-$\frac{1}{2}$ particles \cite{popescu,carteret}.

-One way to test if two states are inequivalently spin entangled with respect to a group of local transformations is to evaluate the polynomials in the state coefficients that are invariants of the action of the group \cite{hilbert,grassl,mumford}, the so called polynomial entanglement invariants.
+One way to test if two states are inequivalently spin entangled with respect to a group of local transformations is to evaluate the polynomials in the state coefficients that are invariants of the action of the group \cite{hilbert,mumford,grassl}, the so called polynomial entanglement invariants.
 If the ratio of two such polynomials of the same degree takes different values for the different states they are necessarily inequivalently entangled.
-For two non-relativistic spin-$\frac{1}{2}$ particles the Wootters concurrence \cite{wootters,wootters2} is a degree 2 polynomial in the state coefficients which is invariant under local $\mathrm{SL}(2,\mathbb{C})$ transformations.
-For three non-relativistic spin-$\frac{1}{2}$ particles a polynomial of degree 4 that is invariant under local $\mathrm{SL}(2,\mathbb{C})$ is the Coffman-Kundu-Wootters 3-tangle \cite{coffman}.
-For a system of four non-relativistic spin-$\frac{1}{2}$ particles four polynomials of degrees 2, 4, 4, and 6 that are invariant under local $\mathrm{SL}(2,\mathbb{C})$ have been found by Luque and Thibon \cite{luque}.
-Degree 2 polynomials invariant under local $\mathrm{SL}(2,\mathbb{C})$ for arbitrary even numbers of spin-$\frac{1}{2}$ particles have been described by Wong and Christensen \cite{wong}.
+In particular, polynomials invariant under local $\mathrm{SL}(2,\mathbb{C})$ have been constructed for different numbers of non-relativistic spin-$\frac{1}{2}$ particles \cite{coffman,wong,luque,wootters,wootters2}.
+The polynomial invariants of this kind can be used to partially parametrize the set of spin entanglement equivalence classes \cite{popescu,carteret}.